Facts and figures

 Summary

 Nickel was discovered in New Caledonia shortly after the French annexed the territory in 1853.
 The first mining operations began in the 1870s and rapidly expanded as the global demand for nickel grew.
-There are now three metallurgy companies in the local nickel sector that provide over a quarter of jobs for New Caledonians.
+There are now three metallurgy companies in the local nickel sector that provide over a quarter direct, indirect and induced of jobs for New Caledonians.
 Société Le Nickel, one of the three nickel mining companies, is the country’s largest private employer.

 In the 1980-90s, it was believed the nickel mines would fund New Caledonia’s independence, enabling the country to sustain itself without financial assistance from France.
-However, none of the three smelters have turned a profit for some time due to the volatility of the London metal exchange which has been in freefall for nearly 10 years.
-High electricity prices required to mine the nickel, transport, and labour costs are also contributing factors to the industry’s decline.
+However, none of the three smelters have turned a profit for years.
+Nickel prices have been volatile, and a prolonged price slump has combined with competition from low‑cost producers (especially Indonesia and the Philippines, which now dominates global supply) to undermine profitability for higher‑cost producers like New Caledonia.
+High electricity prices required to mine the nickel, including transport and labour costs, are also contributing factors to the industry’s decline.
 The question of who should own the mines and the revenue has also been a contentious issue with the indigenous Kanak population claiming they have been disadvantaged.
+The cost of transporting the ore to Europe, a lack of local processing capabilities, and political disruption has brought the industry to a stand-still.

-Given its wide use in advanced alloys and defence applications, New Caledonia’s nickel resource is potentially an important strategic asset to France and the EU, providing it can be made commercially viable.
-The cost of transporting the ore to Europe, a lack of local processing capabilities, and political disruption has bought the industry to a stand-still.
+Given its wide use in advanced alloys and defence applications, New Caledonia’s nickel resource is potentially an important strategic asset to France and the EU, given China’s large role in processing and refining the world’s nickel, lithium and germanium supplies.

-New Caledonia’s insular, patronage-driven economy is heavily protectionist.
-The all-consuming preoccupation with the question of independence (See: Hot Topic) is distracting the local government from futureproofing the economy.
-After nickel, it relies heavily on tourism, exports of vanilla and honey to France, and jasmine and sandalwood to China and Japan.
+The all-consuming question of independence (See: Hot Topic) is a persistent distraction for the Government of New Caledonia when futureproofing the economy is a must.
 Amongst the population there is also a large divide between wealthy and poor which has contributed to an ethnic divide.
 Many of New Caledonia’s urban dwellers are of French origin while the indigenous Kanaks live mostly in outer urban and rural areas.
 The price of goods is markedly more expensive in the country and there are limited indigenous employment and higher education opportunities.

 In June 2023, New Caledonia adopted a draft law for a ten-year ban of deep-sea mineral resource exploration and exploitation within the territory’s Exclusive Economic Zone.
 While this was an admiral act of environmental conservation, it further limits options for New Caledonia’s economy.